Prose by Sam Yang - Get similar updates here

 Yet there is no way to know.
 However, what is assured is that we will continue.

 When I have these moments where I believe I am only my body or only my thoughts, despair creeps in.
 And if it does, I accept that, too.
 It's fleeting.

 All things change.
 That's the only truth I know.
 If I do not accept, I fixate.
 Lingering.
 Creating an environment for more despair.

 The more I deny my nature, the stronger despair's foothold.

 Western religions say, "This too shall pass."

 Eastern religions say, "All things must pass."

 The Greeks say, "There is nothing permanent except change."

 I am more than any one thing.
-I can also know all things from one thing.
-Rather than dissociating, it is more relevant to think of them as parts of a continuum.
+And I can know all things from one thing.
+Rather than dissociating, it is more relevant to think of myself as a part of a continuum.
+To think of my parts as parts of a continuum.

-As much as I have an ability to control, wholeness also submits, yields, and lets go.
+As much as I have an ability to control, wholeness also submits and lets go.